codeandwork/courses/courses/common/designPatterns.md

 ##Exercise 2
+* Write a utility class for reading a text file and writing to a text file.

+##Exercise 3
 * Write a program to compute following metrics for a C# (or Java) code:
   * LOC (Lines of Code)
   * Number of classes